IN VITRO ANTIFUNGAL SUSCEPTIBILITY TESTING

 Weekly working stock cultures are prepared by subculturing three to five colonies ofsimilar colony morphology from the previous week's working stock plate to a fresh SDAplate.
 Moulds are subcultured to a fresh PDA slant.

 d.
-Subculture from working stock is plated to another SDA plate or PDA slant on the day before IN VITRO ANTIFUNGAL SUSCEPTIBILITY TESTING I. IN VITRO ANTIFUNGAL SUSCEPTIBILITY TESTING OF DIMORPHIC FUNGI AND
+Subculture from working stock is plated to another SDA plate or PDA slant on the day before

-6. Test considered in control when: a.
+a.
 MIC's for QC strains are within acceptable limits.

 b.
 Controls show appropriate growth.